Single-unit study

 EFB336 International Economics

 The slicing of the global value chain and the dominance of global production networks have changed the economics and politics of trade.
-The aim of this unit is to build students' ability to critically analyse tendencies in the international economy.
-After laying down the empirical and theoretical underpinnings of how trade markets work, students will be presented with the latest examples/controversies in the global economy which will help them shape their own critical thinking based on economic reasoning.
+In this unit you will build your ability to critically analyse tendencies in the international economy.
+After laying down the empirical and theoretical underpinnings of how trade markets work, you will be presented with the latest examples/controversies in the global economy which will help you shape your critical thinking based on economic reasoning.

 EFB346 Market Structure and Regulation

-The profitability of firms, the prices faced by consumer, and the economic value of a market are determined by the market’s underlying structure.
-Market Structure and Regulation advances understanding of the sources of firms’ market power, its impact on consumer welfare and market efficiency, and the role of public policy in regulating markets.
-The unit enables you to use fundamental economics tools to analyse real world markets and regulations.
+The profitability of firms, the prices you face as a consumer, and the economic value of a market are determined by the market’s underlying structure.
+In Market Structure and Regulation, you will advance your understanding of the sources of firms’ market power, its impact on consumer welfare and market efficiency, and the role of public policy and competition law in regulating markets.
+This unit enables you to use fundamental economic tools to analyse real-world markets and regulations.

 EFB349 Macroeconomic Policy